isky27/Freshly-Clone/README.md

   <a href="#Contact">Author</a> &#10023;
 </p>

-It’s Group project where we've used MERN stack to build the Freshly.com with our creativity along with frontend and backend integration its Fully Responsive.
+It’s Indivisual project where I've used MERN stack to build the Freshly.com with creativity along with frontend and backend integration its Fully Responsive.
 Freshly is a weekly subscription that delivers fresh meals.
 Created Carts, Products, Users, Admin API ( Back-End ).

 ## Home Page